FAQ

 Wednesdays: Use your legs only as a normal bicycle.

-It is no worse than any other road/race bicycle.
+It is no different than any other road/race bicycle.
 Professional athletes have been using bikes with even lower aero positions with no evidence of any side effects.

-Included Chest Pad on which the rider rests all of their upper body weight, alleviates the stress from the back therefore making twicycle even more comfortable than a normal road bike.
+Included Chest Pad on which the rider rests all of their upper body weight, alleviates the stress from the back therefore making twicycle much more comfortable than a normal road bike.

 You can do either.
 Depending on how hard you push.
 Handling is just like a regular bike once you get used to it.

-Yes, Just like a 4WD car, TwiCycle is the bike equivalent of that.
+Yes, Just like a 4WD car, Twicycle is the bike equivalent to that.
 Having drive on both wheels increases traction two fold so you no longer have to have the rear wheel just spin and give no drive forcing you to walk the rest of the uphill.
 The mountain bike version (coming in the future) will demonstrate this even further.

 Yes, absolutely.
 You can mount the bike on any standard turbo trainer.
 The front wheel has the same spacing as the rear so you can put the turbo trainer on either one (or both if you have 2).